April Work Party

-Fremont now has a P-Patch community garden and new park space.
+In 2015, Fremont welcomed this P-Patch community garden and park space.
 The Troll’s Knoll P-Patch is situated on the northwest side of the Aurora Avenue Bridge, flanking the west side of the Fremont Troll.
-Currently, it has 32 garden plots, including five Giving Garden plots.
+Currently, it has 31 garden plots, including three Giving Garden plots for food bank donation.

 This garden exists thanks to the 2008 Parks Levy Opportunity Fund and was developed with the support of volunteers, a City of Seattle Department of Neighborhoods Neighborhood Matching Fund grant, Skanska, and Perkins + Will.

 Gardeners are required to contribute eight hours of service to the garden each year.
 Log your hours here.

 Learn about how to sign up and join the interest list for this garden.
 You are also welcome to volunteer as you wait for a plot.

 Where do we donate produce?

 Produce from our Giving Garden plots is donated to the following local food banks: